Kuldeep Bishnoi: Political career

-In 2016, after his meeting with the Congress vice-president Rahul Gandhi, Kuldeep Bishnoi merged HJC (BL) with the Indian National Congress].
+In 2016, after his meeting with the Congress vice-president Rahul Gandhi, Kuldeep Bishnoi merged HJC (BL) with the Indian National Congress.
 He is presently a Special Invitee to the Congress Working Committee (CWC) and was a campaigner for the Rajasthan Assembly elections in 2018.

-In 2019 assembly election he re was elected from Adampur constituency defeating rival candidate by nearly a margin of 29782 votes.
+In 2019 assembly election he was elected from Adampur constituency defeating rival candidate by nearly a margin of 29782 votes.

 On 4 August 2022 he joined Bharatiya Janata party in party headquarters.

 Controversy

 In June 2022, Bishnoi was blamed for the loss of Congress Rajya Sabha nominee Ajay Maken in Haryana, when he allegedly cross-voted in favour of JJP-backed and BJP-supported Independent candidate, Kartikeya.
 He was removed from all party posts from Congress.
 On 3 August 2022, he resigned from the Legislative Assembly and joined the Bharatiya Janata Party.